odoo/documentation/inventory/management/lots_serial_numbers/serial_numbers.rst

 ---------------------

 Now, you have to configure the products you want to track by serial numbers.
-To do so, go to *Master Data > Products* and open the product of your choice.
+To do so, go to :menuselection:`Master Data --> Products` and open the product of your choice.
 Edit it and select *Tracking By Unique Serial Number* in the *Inventory tab*.
 Then, click on save.